code42/code42cli/README.md

                         The username of the Code42 API user.
   -h, --help            Show this help message and exit.
   -b C42_BEGIN_DATE, --begin C42_BEGIN_DATE
-                        The end of the date range in which to look for events, in YYYY-MM-DD UTC format OR a number (number of minutes ago).
+                        The beginning of the date range in which to look for events, in YYYY-MM-DD UTC format OR a number (number of minutes ago).
   -i, --ignore-ssl-errors
                         Set to ignore ssl errors.
   -o {CEF,JSON}, --output-format {CEF,JSON}